 Bricks Builders also allows you use dynamic data in a lot of places, even inline (okay, one more time… 😮 ).
 So you can have a text block, and add the post title, author or a ACF field anywhere in the text.
 I didn’t see that before in any other page builder.

 CSS filters, animations and transform

 Most page builders offer CSS filters like brightness, contrast, blur, sepia and so on.
 However, most builders only offer those filters for image elements (Elementor), or the filters apply on everything in a section, row or element (Divi).
 However, those effects are often very useful for background images, but most builders don’t offer a way to apply filters on background images only.
-Bricks Builder does apply the filters on backgrounds, or on images, which is the most useful approach in my opinion.
+Bricks Builder let’s you choose if you want to apply the filters on backgrounds, or on images, or on the entire container / element.